prisma/prisma-examples/databases/cockroachdb/README.md

 ## 7. Generate Prisma Client

-Now that your Prisma schema has been introspected, you will generate Prisma Client.
+Now that your database has been introspected, you will generate Prisma Client.

 Prisma Client will be generated from the Prisma schema so that you can access your database in a fully type-safe manner.

 To generate Prisma Client run the following command: